OctopusDeploy/blog/blog/2020-05/ultimate-guide-to-k8s-microservice-deployments/index.md

 There are a few important parts to this virtual service:

 * The `gateway` is set to `istio-system/ingressgateway`, which is a gateway created when Istio was installed.
-This gateway in turn accepts traffic from a load balancer service also created in the `istio-system`, which means to access our application and have traffic routed by this virtual service, we need to access the application via the public hostname of the Istio load balancer service.\
+This gateway in turn accepts traffic from a load balancer service also created in the `istio-system` namespace, which means to access our application and have traffic routed by this virtual service, we need to access the application via the public hostname of the Istio load balancer service.
-* TODO: maybe show how to query these load balancers
 * The first item under the `http` property specifies that incoming traffic whose `Cookie` header matches the specified value is to be directed to the `frontend-myfeature` service.
 * Any other traffic is sent to the `frontend` service.